Vethanis/image_decompiler/README.md

 1. A list of colored semi-transparent triangles approximating a source image
 2. Screenshots tracking the progress of the triangle list

-The process of creating the list of triangles is as follows.
+The process of creating the list of triangles is as follows:

 0. Read in parameters from user, such as maximum triangle count and source image
 1. Create N primary and N secondary canvases